Personal relationships of Michael Jackson: Groupies and prostitutes

 Jackson occasionally admonished and advised the groupies and prostitutes sent to pleasure his siblings.
 One Jackson fan recalled being selected from the audience to meet with Jackie.
 Backstage, she was handed a scrap of paper with an address to the location in which they were to meet.
 Michael approached her from behind and warned her that his brothers did not treat women right and that his brother only wanted to use her for sex.
 Changing the subject, the female fan asked for the pop star's autograph, which request he obliged in addition to writing, "Please, don't go".
 The woman ignored Michael's request and headed to the Jacksons' apartment complex, where she had sex with Jackie.
 Afterward, Jackie informed the woman that they would not meet again.
 Ashamed and upset, the fan left the apartment in tears.

 On another occasion, a prostitute was brought to Jackson's room after a concert in Madison Square Garden.
 There, the pop star interrogated the prostitute, asking why she was a prostitute, whether she wanted to have sex with him, and how much it would cost.
 The woman responded that she was a prostitute for the money, but that she would have sex with him for free because she wanted him.
 The prostitute then proceeded to unbutton her blouse, exposing her breasts.
 Apparently repulsed, Jackson turned his head and begged her to "put them back".
-The singer suggested that they talk instead but would still pay her, which the prostitute declined to do; she was not there to talk.
+The singer suggested that they talk instead but he would still pay her, which the prostitute declined to do; she was not there to talk.
 Instead, she gave Jackson her telephone number, urging him to call her when he wanted to "get off".
-Jackson acknowledged the prostitute as she left, stating that he would perhaps call her one day, though he never did.
+Jackson acknowledged the prostitute as she left, stating that he would call her one day, though he never did.